mattiasliljenzin/windows-machine-setups/README.md

-windows-dev-machine
+Windows development machine setup
 ===================

-Set up a windows machine for .NET development
+Set up a windows machine for .NET (Web) development using BoxStarter